Policy on B visas

 Do I need to change status to study at NLC?

-It really depends on what visa you are currently on and your educational goals.
+Other than a "B" visitor status (see above) it really depends on what visa you are currently on and your educational goals.
 If you are on one of these visa types below, then you may be required to change your visa status to F1 before joining an academic degree program:

 - An F2 dependent visa IF you wish to enroll full-time